GodDamnSham/WsTfe/SentencesAndQuries.md

-from transformers import pipeline import matplotlib.pyplot as plt import seaborn as sns

 sentences = [
     "'The image features a black woman, standing proudly and smiling, in front of an urban scene.
 She is wearing a sleeveless sports top that reads The People's Journey to Overcoming Running Block.
 This text emphasizes the significance of personal growth and progress, highlighting the challenges runners encounter while pushing themselves towards their goals.
 In the background, there are several people engaged in various activities, with some running, while others seem to be interacting with the surrounding environment.
 A bicycle can also be seen among the diverse urban scene, adding a touch of adventure and movement to the image.", "A person is shown in the image, wearing a helmet and climbing gear, standing on top of a snow-covered mountain.
 They appear to be holding their skis high in the air with great enthusiasm, celebrating their achievement on the mountain.",